JohsonChou/radeo/README.md

 # radeo
-iOS App that connect people with concept of radio/n Project is work in progress/n
+iOS App that connect people with concept of radio Project is work in progress
 Currently using Prase as backend